riyakundu-31/HPV16--Viral-Genomics-to-Proteomics-An-In-Silico-Drug-Discovery-Approach/README.md

 Although E2, E6, and L1 all produced high-quality models:

-A. L1 is primarily a vaccine target because it is the major capsid protein with important antigenic determinants.
+1. L1 is primarily a vaccine target because it is the major capsid protein with important antigenic determinants.
-B. E2 showed excellent structural quality; however, sufficient literature describing small-molecule inhibition was not available.
+2. E2 showed excellent structural quality; however, sufficient literature describing small-molecule inhibition was not available.
-C. E6 is a well-established oncogenic protein with several reported inhibitory compounds, making it the most suitable target for docking studies.
+3. E6 is a well-established oncogenic protein with several reported inhibitory compounds, making it the most suitable target for docking studies.

 Therefore, HPV16 E6 was selected for downstream molecular docking.